isl-org/OpenBot/body/mtv/pcb/README.md

 ### Control architecture overview of the MTV

 The MTV control architecture is of cascaded type.
-The high level commands are computed on a smartphone, running the Intel [OpenBot](https://www.openbot.org/) deep reinforcement learning framework.
+The high level commands are computed on a smartphone, running the Intel [OpenBot](https://www.openbot.org/) framework.
 These commands are then passed to a ESP32 low-level control board which handles PWM generation as well as communication with the different MTV sensors (e.g. encoders, sonars and so on).

 <p align="center">
   <img src="../../../docs/images/MTV/Ctrl_arch.png" width="800" alt="App GUI"/>